 Assessment of Children’s Learning

 We believe that one of the vital roles of education is to create a connection between our daily lives and the natural world.
-We consider ourselves to be a “nature-centered” program that uniquely tends to fostering the “whole child”, both heart and mind and incorporating environmental education.
-In a fast paced world, our goal is move slowly with great intention and help children connect to the rhythm of the natural world.
+We consider ourselves to be a “nature-centered” program that uniquely tends to foster the “whole child”, both heart and mind and incorporate environmental education.
+In a fast paced world, our goal is to move slowly with great intention and help children connect to the rhythm of the natural world.
 Our meals encompass food from our gardens, which the children help to tend, grown seasonally or from local farmers.
-We delight with the in the change of season.
+We delight in the change of seasons.
 We use natural and found materials, guiding children to care for their world through conservation and recycling.
 The Highlander School is also committed to using materials and products that are environmentally friendly and sound.